Magnet application process exceptions

 New residents who missed the application window

-New residents who missed the 2nd chance application deadline may submit a New Resident Magnet Application to the Magnet Programs office if it’s before the start of the school year.
+New residents who missed the 2nd chance application deadline may submit a New Resident Magnet Application to the Magnet Programs office.
 New resident applications are only considered for programs with empty seats.

 A student who lived in the Garland ISD boundaries prior to the application deadline, whether or not the student attended a GISD school, is not eligible to apply as a new resident.
 Any student who lived in GISD prior to the application deadline should have applied during the regular application cycle.